netzpirat/subito/README.markdown

 bundle
 ------

-The `bundle` command can `generate` a bundle from an actual submodule configuration within a project and `install` extensions from the bundle.
+The `bundle` command can `generate` a bundle from an actual submodule configuration within a project.
 The bundle file will be written to `config\extensions.yml` in the project root.

 ### generate